IanThewlis/sensor.goveetemp_bt_hci/info.md

 **2. Stop and start Home Assistant:**

 - Stop and start Home Assistant.
 Make sure you first stop Home Assistant and then start Home Assistant again.
-Do this before step 5, as Home Assistant will otherwise complain that your configuration is not ok (as it still uses the build in `govee_ble_hci` integration), and won't restart when hitting restart in the server management menu.
+Do this before step 5, as Home Assistant will otherwise complain that your configuration is not valid (as it still uses the build in `govee_ble_hci` integration), and won't restart when hitting restart in the server management menu.

 **3. Add the platform to your configuration.yaml file (see [below](#configuration))**